colonyos/documentation/content/colonies-cli.rst

     export COLONIES_COLONY_NAME="dev"
     export COLONIES_PRVKEY="a499fddafe51fabb405dae13c33daa9d63fe262ee92e6fff52c82b4a72e36f6d"

-If you are a Colony administrator, you may also want to set:
+If you are a colony administrator, you may also want to set:

 .. code-block:: console

     export COLONIES_COLONY_PRVKEY="29ddccc9e2825378b9055e2667c2fcf0ceffc4e8744ad0e97dd37f8a20750820"

-To be able to create a new Colony, you need to be a Colonies server administrator and set the following variables:
+To be able to create a new colony, you need to be a Colonies server administrator and set the following variables:

 .. code-block:: console